paperless-ngx/paperless-ngx/docs/usage.md

     Note that rotation alters the Paperless-ngx _original_ file, which would, for example, invalidate a digital signature.

+## Document History

+As of version 2.7, Paperless-ngx automatically records all changes to a document and records this in an audit log.
+The feature requires [`PAPERLESS_AUDIT_LOG_ENABLED`](configuration.md#PAPERLESS_AUDIT_LOG_ENABLED) be enabled, which it is by default as of version 2.7.
+Changes to documents are visible under the "History" tab.
+Note that certain changes such as those made by workflows, record the 'actor' as "System".

 ## Best practices {#basic-searching}

 Paperless offers a couple tools that help you organize your document